bampakoa/angular-heroes/README.md

 Run `ng serve` to start the application.
 You will then be able to access it at http://localhost:4200

 ## Thanks
-[@FUSIONHACK](https://twitter.com/FUSIONHACK) for the nice background image and the search box!
+[@BarryQuinn](https://twitter.com/Legion945) for the nice images on the background and the search box!